nubificus/vaccel/CONTRIBUTING.md

-# Contributing to vAccelRT
+# Contributing to vAccel

-Thank you for your interest in vAccelRT.
+Thank you for your interest in vAccel.
 We appreciate any effort to improve our project and welcome contributions from the community.
 Please take a moment to review the guidelines below to facilitate a smooth and effective contribution process.

 ## How to contribute

-1. **Use and Report:** Try vAccelRT and share your experience.
+1. **Use and Report:** Try vAccel and share your experience.
 Were the instructions clear?
 Did everything work as expected?
 2. **Improve Documentation:** Suggest changes or improvements to the documentation to make it clearer.
 3. **Request Features:** Propose new features or enhancements.
 4. **Report Bugs:** Describe any issues you encounter.